-The ANA is a standardised national assessment introduced by the South African Department of Basic Education in 2011.
-It tests literacy and numeracy from Grade 1 through to Grade 6.
-Pupils in Grade 9 are also tested.
-The assessments are not designed to allow comparisons to be made between years.
+The ANA was a standardised national assessment introduced by the South African Department of Basic Education in 2011.
+It tested literacy and numeracy from Grade 1 through to Grade 6.
+Pupils in Grade 9 were also tested.
+The assessments were not designed to allow comparisons to be made between years.

-There has been some controversy about the ANA data.
-For example Nic Spaull, an education researcher in the economics department at Stellenbosch University, described the changes in the average Grade 1 mathematics score – from 68% in 2012 to 59% in 2013, and then back to 68% in 2014 – as “impossible”.
+There was controversy about the ANA data.
+For example Spaull described the changes in the average Grade 1 mathematics score – from 68% in 2012 to 59% in 2013, and then back to 68% in 2014 – as “impossible”.

-Allais said that the ANA was a fledgling system that offers some insight into the troubles that have beset the schooling system.
+Allais described the ANA as a fledgling system that offered some insight into the troubles that beset the schooling system.

 “We know that our schools are dysfunctional.
 So what government is doing with the ANA is showing us the problems that need to be addressed.
 But you don’t fatten a pig by weighing it.
 We don’t need to know more and more about what’s wrong.
 You fatten a pig by feeding it.
 We already know what’s wrong with our system, what we’re not so good at is know how to fix it,” she explained.